It is a classic left-right brawl.

 That cost American taxpayers more than $100 billion last year alone.

-That's the essence of Obamacare, that all Americans are forced to buy health insurance so that the have-nots can be subsidized and covered.
+That's the essence of ObamaCare, that all Americans are forced to buy health insurance so that the have-nots can be subsidized and covered by the haves.

-Enter President Trump, who says that Obamacare costs way too much and is a disaster in every way.
+Enter President Trump, who says that ObamaCare costs are way too high and that the program is a disaster in every way.

 This one will not order you to buy health insurance.

 If you don't buy it, your option will be to go to the emergency room and get treated.

 If you can't pay, the taxpayer picks it up just like the old days.

 If you cannot afford health insurance premiums, the Republicans want the states to handle it through Medicaid.

 President Trump and his acolytes essentially want out of the health care business and will send federal money to the individual states so they can decide who gets what.

 But the Medicaid tax dollars will be capped.